JeffVandrewJr/patron/README.md

 ```

 That's it!
 You would replace `example.com` with the domain where you wish to host LibrePatron.
 Also make sure that domain points to the same IP address as the domain you use for BTCPay.
 (This would be set with your domain host: GoDaddy, NameCheap, etc).

+If you didn't use the LunaNode one-click install, the same instructions apply so long as you're using the dockerized version of BTCPay.

 In the future, you can upgrade by simply upgrading BTCPay; LibrePatron will upgrade right alongside it.
 Just log into BTCPay, then go to Server Settings, Maintenance, Update.